Stefan-Markov/Motorious/README.md

 Deployed with Heroku, changed database from MySQL to PostreSQL,little changes to thymeleaf, etc.

 Application in general:
-- 11 controllers
+- RestControllers and Controllers
-- 9 services
+- Over 10 services
 - 6 independent entities
 - 6 repositories
 - models - binding, view, service